 Finding the best budget gaming keyboard is just as important as other components in your rig.
 Not only do good keyboards improve your gaming experience, but they’ll also improve your gameplay too.
 While tech fanatics and gaming influencers will encourage you to drop hundreds of dollars and purchase the best keyboards around, there are numerous cheap keyboards available today that may just surprise you.

-With major gaming technology companies releasing models to accommodate users requiring mid-level specs at affordable price ranges, finding the best budget gaming keyboard is not as challenging as it once was.
-More often than not, as long as you don’t go too cheap, new keyboards are well built, have a trove of features, and can deliver outstanding performance while not costing you much more than $120.
+Sure, they don’t come with cool functions like haptic-feedback technology.
+However, with major gaming technology companies releasing models to accommodate users requiring mid-level specs at affordable price ranges, finding the best budget gaming keyboard is not as challenging as it once was.
+More often than not, as long as you don’t go too cheap, new keyboards are well-built, have a trove of features, and can deliver outstanding performance while not costing you much more than $120.

 If you are looking for a killer addition to your current setup, check out our selection of the best budget gaming keyboards to consider this year below.
 From household favourites to lesser-known manufacturers that have developed first-class keyboards, scroll down to find the next addition to your gaming setup.

 The best cheap gaming keyboards in Australia right now are:

 Each one of these will deliver a superb experience no matter what you are using the keyboard to achieve.
 However, some features are better suited to certain types of applications which we will dig into further below.
 Nevertheless, all 5 budget keyboards are the cream of the crop when it comes to gaming and content production for less than $120.